ansible-collections/ibm_zos_core/docs/source/modules/zos_job_output.rst

 jobs
   The output information for a list of jobs matching specified criteria.
-If no job status is found, this will return an empty job code with msg=JOB NOT FOUND.
+If no job status is found, this will return ret_code dictionary with parameter msg_txt = The job could not be found.

   | **returned**: success
   | **type**: list